deanrobertcook/Conversational-Flow/README.md

 ### Motiviation:
 * Many amazing word frequency lists and pronunciation dictionairies.
 * Words are problematic for learning a language, sentences are better.
 * Many very expensive services provide something similar (Glossika, Primsleur).
-Lack of transparancy
+Lack of transparancy in how sentences are generated, not necessarily optimal.
-* No open source alternatives
-* Most "sentence dictionairies" provide no weighting to a sentence.
-All are treated equally, and I hypothesise this is not the case for language acquisition.
+* Most open-source "sentence dictionairies" provide no weighting to a sentence.
+All are treated equally and so the user is still left with the burden of deciding which sentences to study.
 * Most of the (at least my own personal) time spent learning a language deals with the question "what should I learn next?".
 This project will provide a clear list of what to learn that should carry a learner far into grasping the core of a language.

 ### Core assumptions (to be substantiated)